mikeal/IPSQL/docs/create-and-insert.md

 ## ipsql create

-To create a new database a SQL statement you can use the `create` command.
+To create a new database from a SQL statement you can use the `create` command.

 ```
 $ ipsql create